ministryofjustice/serve-opg/TECH-DEBT.md

 4. No codeowners file
 5. App needs to be warmed up
 6. Testing pipeline not complete.
 What does this look like?
+7. dynamoDB required for app to startup
+8. PostgreSQL required for app to startup
+9. nginx config needs templating to accept different hostnames
+10.